ialbluwi/11102-f25/syllabus.md

 <img src="assets/images/tools/vscode.png" alt="VSCode Logo" width="50"/>
 <div>
   <strong>VS Code</strong><br>
   This is the IDE (Integrated Development Environment) you will use for programming in python.
-While you are allowed to use other IDEs, this is the one we will use in the classroom, base the course material on, and provide support for. [<a href=''>download</a>] [<a href=''>configure python</a>]
+While you are allowed to use other IDEs, this is the one we will use in the classroom, base the course material on, and provide support for. [<a href='https://code.visualstudio.com/download'>download</a>] [<a href='https://marketplace.visualstudio.com/items?itemName=ms-python.python'>configure python</a>]
 </div>
 </div>